VFPX/FoxBarcodeQR/README.md

 * Now supports encoding of more than 255 characters.
 * Now supports set the background color and color of the bar.
 Now supports setting the level of error correction recovery:
-  * .Level L (Low): 7% of codewords can be restored.
+  * Level L (Low): 7% of codewords can be restored.
-  * .Level M (Medium): 15% of codewords can be restored.
+  * Level M (Medium): 15% of codewords can be restored.
-  * .Level Q (Quartile): 25% of codewords can be restored.
+  * Level Q (Quartile): 25% of codewords can be restored.
-  * .Level H (High): 30% of codewords can be restored.
+  * Level H (High): 30% of codewords can be restored.
 * Now supports the selection of the coding algorithm:
-  * .Numeric: encodes numeric values only (digits 0-9)
+  * Numeric: encodes numeric values only (digits 0-9)
-  * .Alphanumeric: encodes alphanumeric characters (digits 0-9; upper case letters A-Z; nine other characters: Space $ % * + – . / : )
+  * Alphanumeric: encodes alphanumeric characters (digits 0-9; upper case letters A-Z; nine other characters: Space $ % * + – . / : )
-  * .Binary/byte: encodes binary values (8-bit data)
+  * Binary/byte: encodes binary values (8-bit data)
-  * .Kanji/kana: encodes Kanji characters.
+  * Kanji/kana: encodes Kanji characters.
 Kanji characters in QR Code can have values 8140-9FFC and E040-EBBF
-  * .Auto: automatic seleccion of the encoding algorithm
+  * Auto: automatic seleccion of the encoding algorithm
 * Only support BMP image type

 **v.1.17 - Release 2016.12.21**